geeksforsocialchange/afrosolouk/index.md

   </div>

   <div class="content">
-    <p class="h2 narrow">Strength of our Mothers documents the lives of 23 white women in interracial relationships with African and Afro-Caribbean men from the 1940s to 2000.
-Each women's story is told in their own voice or by their children.</p>
+    <p class="h2 narrow">Afro Solo UK is the result of 2 years research of the African diaspora of Greater Manchester.
+Each life story is an act of remembrance, a celebration and in some cases a reconciliation.
+They provide a legacy and are a declaration that this community will never again be overlooked.</p>
     <p class="btn">
       <a href="#about">Learn more about the project</a>
     </p>